Prepare to Lead Change with a Criminal Justice Degree

 APU’s criminal justice degree equips students to analyze methods of reducing crime; advance police practices; improve prison, jail, and parole policies; and make society safer.
 Completion of the program will enable students to:

-- Identify ways in which discrimination, oppression, privilege, and social and economic disadvantage contribute to inequalities and injustices within criminal justice systems.
+- Illustrate ways in which social inequalities are linked to differential justice within criminal justice systems.

 The most impactful part of APU’s criminal justice major is that the professors are there to support and push you in striving to become a better you.
 The classes touch on different parts of the criminal justice system—the courts, corrections, and law enforcement—and allow us to engage in different perspectives from professors and students.
 They help build my knowledge in different areas of the criminal justice field, which helps prepare me for pursuing a career in federal law enforcement.Grace Morfin ’19